What if the gods were still among us, dabbling in our lives?

-Hermes – known as the fat man – is tasked with bringing justice where there is none, and righting wrongs whose roots are sometimes buried deep.
+Hermes – known as the fat man – is every bit as well-dressed and fastidious as Agatha Christie’s Hercule Poirot.
+And like Poirot, he’s tasked with bringing justice where there is none, and righting wrongs whose roots are sometimes buried deep.
 Yet in searching out the answers to the puzzles that he finds, he himself remains a mystery.
 On whose authority does he act?
 And how does he know of dramas played out long ago?

 ‘Anne Zouroudi writes beautifully – her books have all the sparkle and light of the island landscapes in which she sets them.
 The Lady of Sorrows, her latest, is a gorgeous treat…Lovely, delicious prose and plot – as tasty as one of those irresistible honey-soaked Greek confections. – Alexander McCall-Smith